dezordi/ViralFlow/README.rst

 viralflow --getLineageSummary
 -------

-This option summarize the lineage information;
+This option summarize the lineage information.

 .. code-block:: text